entando/entando-docs/vuepress/docs/v6.3.2/tutorials/ecr/publish-simple-bundle.md

 entando-bundler from-git --name=example-bundle --namespace=entando --repository=https://your/remote/repository.git --dry-run > example-bundle.yaml
 ```

 Now you can apply this definition to Kubernetes.
-You may need to first transfer the file to your VM (e.g by mounting the project directory).
+You may need to first transfer the file to your VM, e.g using `multipass transfer`.

 ```
 kubectl -n entando apply -f example-bundle.yaml